alexnixon/alexnixon.github.io/_posts/2019-12-10-introduction.md

 But Jeff isn't the only one who finds value in the process of writing.
 David McCullough goes further by saying:

 > Writing is thinking.
 To write well is to think clearly.
-That's why it's so hard.</blockquote> - David McCullough
+That's why it's so hard.

 And here I think it's worth digging further to ask - why is thinking clearly important? *Obviously* - and particularly in the context of software engineering -  if you don't think clearly then you won't think of as good solution as a competitor who does.